 Our staff receive an initial five-day training induction as well as continual professional training including relevant NVQs and diplomas in care.

 Our dementia care training is led by Trevor Mumby who is a specialist in dementia care.
 He is the author of several books on dementia care and a trainer for multiple care agencies.
-Trevor will also visit each client’s home and provide tailored guidance for the carer and family.
+Trevor also visits each client’s home and provides tailored guidance for the carer and family.

-Our carers understand that people living with dementia can become fearful, angry or even aggressive because they do not always understand what is happening to them.
-Our carers understand this and have the patience and compassion to stay calm and reassure those living with dementia to help them feel safe and happy once more.
+Our carers understand that people living with dementia can become fearful, angry, or even aggressive because they do not always understand what is happening to them.
+Our carers understand this and stay calm and offer reassurance to those living with dementia, helping them to feel safe and happy once more.

 3. Stay in their own home